16adianay/chart_configure_svg_patterns/Readme.md

 ![img.png](img.png)

-To implement this functionality, add the [customizePoint](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/#customizePoint) function and assign the pattern reference to the required point.
+To implement this functionality, add the [customizePoint](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/#customizePoint) function and assign the pattern reference to the required point [color](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/point/#color).
 If it's necessary to add a pattern as a background color, pass it to the [commonPaneSettings|backgroundColor](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/commonPaneSettings/#backgroundColor) property.
 ## Files to Look At